 For useful resources visit the Health and Justice resources page.

-NHS England is responsible for commissioning healthcare for people in prisons and youth offender institutions in England (with the exception of emergency care, ambulance services and out-of-hours services).
+NHS England is responsible for commissioning healthcare for people in prisons and young offender institutions in England (with the exception of emergency care, ambulance services and out-of-hours services).

 The range of services which are directly commissioned for prisons include primary (GP) and secondary (hospital) care services (hospital care), public health (including substance misuse services (under a section 7a agreement with the Department of Health), dental, ophthalmic (eye care) services and mental health services.

 There are currently 118 prison establishments in England, each with a healthcare centre for prisoners.
 NHS England works very closely with key partners to ensure the delivery of high quality services for all in need.

 A two-year National Partnership Agreement between NHS England, Home Office Immigration Enforcement and Public Health England (2015-17) sets out the shared strategic intent and joint commitment to work together for the purposes of setting out shared strategic intentions, joint corporate commitments and mutually agreed developmental priorities for NHS England, Public Health England and Home Office Immigration Enforcement.
 The agreement sets out that these organisations will work together to commission and deliver healthcare services in Immigration Removal Centres (IRCs) across England.

 The national summary report, Health and Wellbeing Needs Assessment (HNA) Programme – Immigration Removal Centres and Residential Short Term Holding Facilities, commissioned by the Home Office and supported by NHS England, aims to provide a national baseline for both organisations to inform future service commissioning for healthcare in Immigration Removal Centres.